Microsoft DOS debug command

 -D40:00 <TypeD40:00, and press enter>

-Information about your computer ports would be displayed
+Information about your computer ports is displayed.

 -Q <Type Q, and press enter>